Opiate Addiction Program

 - Phone calls and messages with regard to scripts and doses will not be accepted.

 - Routine supervised urine screen is part of the program (3 monthly) or as requested.
 This is a legal requirement.
+Failure or refusal to do them will mean reduction or loss of takeaway doses.
+Continued dirty urine drug screens will mean the end of bulkbilling (payment required in advance) or finding a new provider.

-- Rudeness and anti social behaviour within the surgery or the surgery grounds will not be tolerated and will result in the instant termination of the program
+- Rudeness and anti social behaviour within the surgery or the surgery grounds will not be tolerated and will result in the instant termination of the program and need to transfer care to another provider.

 - The program is designed to encourage you to take RESPONSIBILITY for yourself by maintaining appointments with doctors, ensuring scripts are current and kept safe.
 If we feel that you are not serious about the program or non-compliant with requirements, you will be asked to find another prescriber.